Film Regulation and the Church in America

 (9.)
 Richard Maltby, “The Production Code and the Hays Office,” in Grand Design: Hollywood as a Modern Business Enterprise 1930–1939, ed.
 Tino Balio (New York: Charles Scribner’s Sons, 1993), 47.

 (10.)
-John T. McNicholas, “The Episcopal Committee and the Problem of Evil Motion Pictures,” Ecclesiastical Review 91.2 (August 1934): 118.
+John T. McNicholas, “The Episcopal Committee and the Problem of Evil Motion Pictures,” Ecclesiastical Review 91, no. 2 (August 1934): 118.
 The same argument could be applied to prior censorship that eliminated material considered offensive based on the church’s teaching.

 (11.)
 L. O. Hartman, Editorial, “Keep Away from Bad Movies,” Zion Herald, July 11, 1934, 651–652.